sefgsefg/FL-on-kubeflow/README.md

 Client
 ---
-This part initializes the dataset you use.
-In this example we use the hemodialysis information.
+This part initializes the dataset that you use.
+In this example, we use the hemodialysis information.
 ```
 normal_url='<change yourself>'
 abnormal_url='<change yourself>'